 Sometimes the extra noise on hoses cannot be avoided, playing with your physical setup can help some, hose length and where the vehicles are hitting the hose can be factors with "echos" (air pulses bouncing back and forth causing multiple triggers of the channel for the same hose hit).
 Some of the factors cannot be controlled (such as the vehicle tires themselves -- some cause larger secondary pulses than others).
-Typically you will want to coil excess hose on the counter side of the road, that is one simple rule that can help in many cases.
-This is for two reasons: A little extra length to the counter can sometimes help quiet things down a bit, and, even more importantly, if there are echos the closer the vehicles are to the end of the hose means the "echos" (bounce back from that far side of the hose) will be closer to the original hit and will be filtered out more easily by the software.
+Generally you will want to coil excess hose on the counter side of the road, that is one simple rule that will help keep noise down.
+This is for two reasons: A little extra length to the counter can sometimes help quiet things down a bit just due to the air pulses having to travel further to the counter, and even more importantly, if there are echos the closer the vehicles are to the end of the hose means the "echos" (bounce back from that far side of the hose) will be closer to the original hit and will be filtered out more easily by the software.
 When there is a lot of hose on the far side, the "echos" that make it back will be further from the legitimate hit, so it can be more difficult for the software to tell (or it takes higher dwells to filter them).

 Here is some detailed information on dwells that you can use to decide when to adjust your dwells and what may be affected by them...